GCF Board closes key policy gaps as project pipeline reaches $1.5 billionSongdo,

 World Meteorological Organization (WMO).

-A total of 33 entities are now authorized to partner with GCF and implement its projects and programmes.
+A total of 33 entities are now authorised to partner with GCF and implement its projects and programmes.

 To this end, the Board has requested the Executive Director to execute legal and financial arrangements with accredited entities as a matter of urgency.